 This lecture course explores the history of the visual arts from the Baroque Period through the twentieth century with major focus on epochs of Western art history.
-Topics include architecture, sculpture, and design.
+Topics include painting, architecture, sculpture, and design.
+Prerequisite: None.
+Offered: Spring.

-BIOL 1100K Human Anatomy & Physiology

-for the Health Care Professional

-This course is a survey of general principles of human anatomy and physiology with an emphasis on medical applications.
+BIOL 1100K Human Anatomy & Physiology (3-3-4)for the Health Care Professional This course is a survey of general principles of human anatomy and physiology with an emphasis on medical applications.
 It is restricted to students in Allied Health Science programs or requires the consent of the division chair.
 Laboratory exercises supplement the lecture material.
 Prerequisite: READ 0099.
-Offered: All semesters.